wardrobefanatic/metareal/README.md

 Credits (not) all 3D models from the VG Model Resource (https://www.models-resource.com/)!

 Instructions (on a Mac);
+0. Download the file by selecting Code -> Download ZIP.
+1. Unzip the file on your desktop.
-1. To view the object, press Spacebar, or open via Preview.
+2. To view the object, press Spacebar, or open via Preview.
-2. Click and drag around the 3D object to look around.
+3. Click and drag around the 3D object to look around.
 On a trackpad you can zoom in with 2 fingers.
-3. To read the critical report text(s), right-click on the object and select Open with... program of choice (VS Code OR TextEdit)
+4. To read the critical report text(s), right-click on the object and select Open with... program of choice (VS Code OR TextEdit)